paulocheque/django-dynamic-fixture/docs/source/data.rst

     instance = G(Model, use_library=True, y=5)
     print instance.x # this will print 5

 If the model is used by another applications, it is important to put the code that shelve configurations in the file *your_app.tests.ddf_setup.py* because DDF can not control the order tests will be executed, so a test of other application can be executed before the valid configuration is shelved.
-The file *ddf_setup.py* prevents that because it will be loaded before DDF starts to generated the instance of a particular model.
+The file *ddf_setup.py* prevents this, because it is loaded before DDF starts to generate the instance of a particular model.
 It works like a "setup suite", like the DDF Setup Nose plugin.

 Named Shelve (New in 1.6.0)
 ===============================================================================

-The named shelve works like default shelve, but it have to have a name.
-It turns possible to store more than one configuration by model type.
+The named shelve works like default shelve, but it has to have a name.
+It is possible to store more than one configuration by model type.

 In settings.py::